osohq/oso/docs/getting-started/list-filtering/sqlalchemy.rst

         .filter(Post.access_level == "private" & Post.created_by == user)

-This translation makes the policy an effective abstraction for expressing policies that must be enforced over objects stored in a database.
+This translation makes the policy an effective abstraction for expressing authorization logic over collections.

 Limitations
 ===========

 This feature is still under active development.
-Most unsupported policies will cause a runtime error rather than incorrect authorization behavior.
+Not all policies that work in a non-partial setting will currently work with partials.
 More policies will be supported as we continue working on this feature.
-The SQLAlchemy adaptor is ready for evaluation and testing.
+The SQLAlchemy adapter is ready for evaluation and testing.
 However, we recommending getting in touch with us before using it in production.
 Join our Slack_.

 There are some operators and features of Polar that do not currently work with the SQLAlchemy Library when used **anywhere in the policy**: